 Fowler is a somewhat small city located in the state of California.
 With a population of 6,266 people and two constituent neighborhoods, Fowler is the 495th largest community in California.

-Fowler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fowler is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Fowler who work in office and administrative support (18.10%), maintenance occupations (8.87%), and sales jobs (8.61%).
+Unlike some cities, Fowler isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fowler are a mix of both white- and blue-collar jobs.
+Overall, Fowler is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fowler who work in office and administrative support (17.59%), sales jobs (8.40%), and maintenance occupations (8.24%).

-Fowler is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fowler does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Fowler is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Indic languages.